 3. Try before you buy

-Find a coach you feel comfortable with and you are half way there.
+Choose a coach you feel comfortable with and you are half way there.
 A good coach will offer a complimentary “chemistry” session so you can be confident that this is the right partnership for you.
 Here are a few things to look for in your ‘chemistry’ session:

 - Your coach should discuss the coaching relationship and his/her style of coaching with you.

-- Discuss adherence to client Privacy and confidentiality with you and set any expectations for note-taking and availability of notes for you to look at.
+- Discuss adherence to client privacy and confidentiality with you and set any expectations for note-taking and availability of notes for you to look at.